solid/specification/CONTRIBUTING.md

 * Valid HTML5 document (see also the [W3C Markup Validation Service](https://validator.w3.org/)).
 * Include published and modified dates (`YYYY-MM-DD`).
-* Must use the MIT License (with URL: http://purl.org/NET/rdflicense/MIT1.0 )
+* MUST use the MIT License (with URL: http://purl.org/NET/rdflicense/MIT1.0 )
 * Follow the [Linked Data](https://www.w3.org/DesignIssues/LinkedData) design
   principles - give all significant units of information, e.g., concepts, requirements) an identifier and provide a description using a concrete RDF